-It is the writer's convictions that in dealing with them, one will not make much progress by attacking their many blasphemous doctrines, which claim that Mary and Martha were wives of Jesus, and that there will be wives in heaven, etc. Giving a testimony of a real experience with God, telling what salvation really is, and stressing the need for the new birth can make progress.
+It is the writer's convictions that in dealing with them, one will not make much progress by attacking their many blasphemous doctrines, which claim that Mary and Martha were wives of Jesus, and that there will be wives in Heaven, and so on.
+Giving a testimony of a real experience with God, telling what salvation really is, and stressing the need for the new birth can make progress.